-Definition: What is meant by wood-concrete
+Definition: What is meant by wood-concrete?

 Wood-concrete is a cement-bonded lightweight concrete with an organic aggregate component.
 The wood content is present as chips, fibers, or wood wool and is mineralized and bound by cement paste.
 Typical bulk density values range from about 500 to 1,500 kg/m³, clearly below normal concrete.
 Compressive strength is lower and strongly depends on mix design, compaction, and moisture content.
 Due to the wood content, wood-concrete offers good thermal insulation and sound absorption properties as well as a favorable self-weight.
 Reinforcement is rare in wood-concrete components; elements are often unreinforced or reinforced only locally, which simplifies deconstruction.
+Where present, reinforcement tends to be small-diameter or localized at connections, which further reduces cutting effort and tool wear during selective removal.

 Composition and material properties of wood-concrete

 Wood-concrete consists of a binder (usually Portland cement), water, organic aggregates (wood fibers, wood chips, wood wool) and, if applicable, mineralizing additives as well as air voids.
 The interaction between the mineral matrix and the wood fiber determines workability, fracture mechanics, and emissions during size reduction.
+Proper mineralization limits inhibitory substances from wood, improves bond in the interfacial transition zone, and stabilizes performance across moisture cycles.

 Bulk density and strength

 With increasing wood content, bulk density and compressive strength decrease, while thermal insulation increases.
 Tensile and flexural tensile strengths exceed those of many purely mineral lightweight concretes, but remain below those of normal concrete.
 Fracture surfaces often show fibrous pull-outs; this affects the use of gripping and splitting tools.
+Rate-dependent behavior is marked: slow, constant loading favors controlled crack growth, whereas impact loading tends to produce more fiber bridging and irregular break lines, which should be reflected in tool selection and feed rate.

 Moisture and fire behavior